aria-player/aria/README.md

 Aria is currently in an early 'alpha' state, so there are several limitations:

 - The desktop app is currently untested on macOS
-- The web app does not have a way of adding music on Firefox/Safari
+- The web app does not have a way of adding local music on Firefox/Safari
 - Plug-ins/themes must be installed manually
+- You must provide your own developer credentials to log in with Apple Music/Spotify
 - Bugs and general instability are expected

 ## Installation